 What is Laser Ablation?

-Laser ablation is used for a variety of different industries and applications and is one of the many uses of SPI Laser’s Fiber Laser range.
-Below we explore laser ablation in more depth, looking at what it is and why it is used.
+The process is used for a variety of different industries and applications and is one of the many uses of SPI Laser’s Fiber Laser range.
+Below we explore The process in more depth, looking at what it is and why it is used.

 What is the laser ablation process?

 Laser ablation has many benefits over more traditional methods of processes, such as with thin film removal, whereby alternative solutions have to undergo a multi-step process which is costly, time-consuming and inflexible, as well as having risks for the environment.
-Laser ablation is a much more efficient, reliable and cost-effective method.
+The process is a much more efficient, reliable and cost-effective method.

 Laser ablation can also be used to determine the presence and concentration levels of a particular chemical or material on a surface.
 This is achieved by generating bright plasma on the surface, and then analysing this plasma to see what is present there.
 This is a much more environmentally-friendly process for determining chemical analysis, as opposed to more traditional methods such as using toxic acid solutions.

-Finally, laser ablation can be used to deposit film on a surface, so as to produce things like Nanomaterials or to fabricate superconducting materials.
+Finally, the process can be used to deposit film on a surface, so as to produce things like Nanomaterials or to fabricate superconducting materials.
 This can also be used for the micro-structuring of an object, whereby the structuring of a larger object can be seen.

-The success and efficiency of the laser ablation process depend on a number of factors.
+The success and efficiency of the process depend on a number of factors.
 These are:

 The wavelength needs to be selected carefully with a minimum absorption depth.
-This is so that there is a high energy deposition within a small volume, resulting in a quick and efficient laser ablation.
+This is so that there is a high energy deposition within a small volume, resulting in a quick and efficient ablation outcome.